 - MIS 213 Computer Applications in Business 3 hrs.
 A practical application of user-friendly software packages in processing personal and business documents using microcomputers.
 Using application programs in word processing, electronic spreadsheet, database management, personal information management, presentation graphics and multimedia.
 Students will create, manipulate and hyperlink documents.
 This course also explores basic computer concepts and techniques.
 Prerequisites: None. - MIS 315 Principles of Management Information Systems 3 hrs.
 A language-independent, introductory course on management information systems.
 It involves design and development of business systems.
 Students are exposed to an overview of a process, or a structured approach to the definition of needs, creation of specification, and implementation of new systems.
 This process overview encompasses an historic summary of the traditional life cycle methodology used for system development.
 Prerequisites: MIS 213 or consent of instructor. - MIS 331 Information Systems and Analysis and Design 3 hrs.
 Techniques and philosophies of systems analysis are addressed.
 Included are: traditional versus structured design methods, computer-based tools for systems analysis, workbenches, design and analysis of database systems, maintenance of existing information systems, human/machine interfaces, and security and control.
 System design, implementation, and methods of systems installation and operation are presented.
 A system development project is required.
 Prerequisites: MIS 315. - MIS 345 Database Management Systems 3 hrs.
 This course provides an introduction to the design and use of databases in meeting business information needs.
 Topics include database planning conceptual design, and data administration.
 The concepts are studies with projects involving the use of a current database management system.
 Prerequisites: MIS 315. - MIS 356 Data Communications and Networking 3 hrs.
 The technical and managerial aspects of telecommunications as they apply to the business environment are discussed.
 Issues include: communications components and services, local area network architecture, managerial implementations, organizations issues and cost/benefits analysis.
 Prerequisites: MIS 213. - MIS 390 Electronic Commerce 3 hrs.
 This course provides complete coverage of the key business and technology elements of electronic commerce.
 It introduces readers to both the theory and practice of conducting business over the Internet and World Wide Web.
 Prerequisites: MIS 315. - MIS 410 Seminar in Management Information Systems 3 hrs.
 An in-depth coverage of a variety of contemporary issues in management information systems.
-Prerequisites: MIS 315 and consent of instructor. - MIS 478 Network Security 3 hrs.
-This course introduces the basic concepts of network security.
-It addresses security issues and practical applications related to network and web risk threats and countermeasures, system access points, hardware and software defense methods and organizational security policies.
-It also examines the problems and concerns related to computer abuse, fraud and investigation.
-The course makes use of lecture and discussion, cases, research and team projects.
-Prerequisites: MIS 315, 356. - MIS 479 Introduction to Object Oriented Programming 3 hrs.
+Prerequisites: MIS 315 and consent of instructor.

+- MIS 479 Introduction to Object Oriented Programming 3 hrs.
 This course provides a study of the C++ programming language as they pertain to managerial applications.
 In addition, the course will introduce the use of object-oriented programming methodologies.
-Prerequisites: MIS 315.

-MIS 489 Systems Development Project - 3 hrs.
+Prerequisites: MIS 315. - MIS 489 Systems Development Project 3 hrs.
 This course provides the student with an opportunity to apply the knowledge and skills acquired in other MIS courses towards the development of effective and efficient management information systems.
 Prerequisites: MIS 331, 345, senior standing and consent of instructor.